7 Key Differences Between Alcoholism and Problem Drinking

 5. Alcoholics Continue to Drink Despite Consequences

-Individuals grappling with alcoholism don’t stop drinking even when they face consequences.
+Individuals grappling with alcoholism don't stop drinking even when they face consequences.
 Typically, they are unable to stop drinking even after losing their job or home, for example.
 They may also continue to drink even after encountering social, financial, and legal problems.
 This is because alcoholics are dependent on alcohol and can no longer control their drinking.
+Understanding how alcohol affects the brain can help explain why this happens.

 6. Problem Drinkers Can Self-Correct Their Alcohol Consumption

 In contrast, problem drinkers can self-correct their drinking habits.
 Negative consequences like DUIs and warnings at work can help prompt problem drinkers to reduce their alcohol consumption or give up drinking altogether.
 Also, most problem drinkers can change their drinking habits on their own when they become aware of the problems that drinking has caused in their lives.
+For tips on reducing alcohol consumption, read our guide on how to stop drinking alcohol.

 7. Alcoholics Need Professional Treatment to Change Their Drinking Habits

-- Detox, or eliminating alcohol from the body
+- Detox, or eliminating alcohol from the body under medical supervision

-- Behavioral therapy
+- Behavioral therapy and cognitive behavioral approaches

-- Individual and group counseling
+- Individual and group counseling sessions

-- Peer support groups
+- Peer support groups like Alcoholics Anonymous

-- Aftercare support
+- Aftercare support and ongoing recovery planning

-- Sober living education
+- Sober living education and transitional housing

 Get Sober at Soba Recovery